These tasty Loaded Potato Poppers are deep-fried bites stuffed with mashed potatoes, corn, cheese, and bacon coated in crispy breadcrumbs!

 Potato Poppers Ingredients

 The inside of the poppers is a creamy combination of potatoes, corn, cheese, and bacon!
 You can add anything from sliced green onions to diced peppers.
-Scroll down for the complete recipe with ingredient measurements.

 - Mashed Potatoes: The main ingredient in these poppers is mashed potatoes.
-This is the perfect recipe for using leftover homemade mashed potatoes if you have them but instant mashed potatoes will work as well.
+This is the perfect recipe for using leftover homemade mashed potatoes if you have them, but instant mashed potatoes will work as well.